-Prior to initiating the operating system installation, ensure that you have disabled the Watchdog Timer.
-If this feature is enabled and the value is set for a time duration that is lesser than the time taken to install the OS, then the operating system installation process is interrupted.
-This Watch Dog Timer feature automatically reboots or powers off the server after the specified time duration.
-To ensure that the operating system installation is not interrupted, disable the Watchdog Timer on the server.
+Before you begin the operating system installation, be sure that you have disabled the Watchdog Timer.
+If this feature is enabled and the value is set for a time duration that is less than the time needed to install the OS, the operating system installation process is interrupted.
+This Watchdog Timer feature automatically reboots or powers off the server after the specified time duration.

-You can use the following two options to install the OS:
+You can use the following two options to install the operating system:

-- Quick Install, page 6-1-Use the Quick Install option to install the operating system with the default settings. - Custom Installation, page 6-4-Use the Custom Install option to modify the default settings prior to installing the operating system.
+- Quick Install, page 6-1-Use the Quick Install option to install the operating system with the default settings. - Custom Install, page 6-4-Use the Custom Install option to modify the default settings prior to installing the operating system.